 Capita became the first pension administration provider to be awarded the Investors in Customers (IIC) accreditation.
 Comments received in the past have provided many useful suggestions that we have been able to incorporate in later publications.

 Results

-We will publish an overview of how we are performing within our annual report and financial statements and in our annual Spotlight.
+We will publish an overview of how we are performing within our annual report and financial statements and in our annual Spotlight which is available on our website.
 Full details will be reported regularly to our Pensions Committee.